SimoneFumagalli/Software_and_Computing/README.md

 In order to work with the BCM model, the plasticity package must be downloaded at this [link](https://github.com/Nico-Curti/plasticity), created by Nico Curti et al. on GitHub.
 At this link, information about the download of the plasticity package, implementation and parameters value can be found.

-Once the installation of the Python version of the Plasticity package has been performed, download also the Classification_and_Metrics folder, in which are contained the Metrics_and_Clasisfication and testing files, together with the results folder
+Once the installation of the Python version of the Plasticity package has been performed, download also the Metrics_and_Classification folder, in which are contained the Metrics_and_Classification and testing files, together with the results folder

 In the next paragraphs, just an explanation of the code is shown.
 If interested in how to use these scripts and to see some outputs, go to the `result` folder.